iostapyshyn/nn/README.md

 /* Adds a new layer to the network with specified number of neurons.
  * Weights can be passed as a matrix stored in a double array.
+ * NULL initializes weights randomly and biases with 0.
+ * Possible values for activations:
+ * IDENTITY, STEP, TANH, RELU, RELU_LEAKY, GAUSSIAN, SIGMOID, SOFTPLUS
+ * Xavier initialization is used for all activation functions, except RELUs,
- * NULL initializes weights randomly and biases with 0. */ void nn_addlayer(neuralnetwork *nn, int nodes, double *weights, double *biases, int activation);
+ * for which Kaiming is used. */ void nn_addlayer(neuralnetwork *nn, int nodes, double *weights, double *biases, int activation);

 /* Forward propagates a given input through the network.